ArpanaMinz/CORDIC/README.md

-# CORDIC Architecture in Verilog
+# Implementation of Rotation Mode CORDIC Architecture on Basys3 FPGA board

 This repository contains a Verilog implementation of the **CORDIC (COordinate Rotation DIgital Computer)** algorithm.
 The design is written for simulation and understanding of the CORDIC rotation-mode architecture.